 A decorator is a way to wrap a story in extra “rendering” functionality.
-Many addons define decorators in order to augment your stories with extra rendering or gather details about how your story is rendered.
+Many addons define decorators to augment your stories with extra rendering or gather details about how your story renders.

 When writing stories, decorators are typically used to wrap stories with extra markup or context mocking.

-The second argument to a decorator function is the story context which in particular contains the keys:
+The second argument to a decorator function is the story context which contains the properties:

 args

-- the Storybook-wide globals.
-In particular you can use the toolbars feature to allow you to change these values using Storybook’s UI.
+- Storybook-wide globals.
+In particular you can use the toolbars feature to allow you to change these values using Storybook’s UI.hooks

 To define a decorator for a single story, use the decorators